 Your credit report is like a report card for your credit.
-It signals to lenders how risky it is to give you a loan or credit card and reveals your overall financial wellness.
+It signals to lenders how risky it might be to give you a loan or credit card and reveals your overall financial wellness.

 How long negative information stays on credit reports

 - Chapter 7 bankruptcy: Chapter 7 bankruptcy means clearing your eligible debt after liquidating your assets.
-As it’s like pressing reset on your debt load, it has a higher toll on your credit than its counterpart, Chapter 13.
-Filing Chapter 7 can stay on your credit report for up to 10 years from the filing date.3
+It’s like pressing reset on your debt load, so it has a higher toll on your credit than Chapter 13.
+Filing Chapter 7 can stay on your credit report for up to 10 years from the filing date.¹

-- Chapter 13 bankruptcy: Also known as the wage earner’s plan, Chapter 13 bankruptcy involves working with the courts and proposing a repayment plan to pay off your creditors and lenders over a few years.3 Because Chapter 13 is more of a restructuring of your debt and creditors will get their money back, it stays on your credit report for up to seven years from the filing date.3
+- Chapter 13 bankruptcy: Chapter 13 bankruptcy involves working with the courts and proposing a repayment plan to pay off your creditors and lenders over a few years.
+Because Chapter 13 is more of a restructuring of your debt and creditors will get their money back, it stays on your credit report for up to seven years from the filing date.² (Psst: Heard of Chapter 11 bankruptcy?
+It’s like Chapter 13 bankruptcy, but specifically for businesses, so don’t worry about it for your personal credit report.)

-- Late or missed payments.
-Payments anywhere from 30 to over 180 days past due can stay on your report for up to seven years from the original delinquency.3 As payment history makes up the majority of your credit score (around 35%), falling behind on your payments can cause your score to drop significantly.4
+- Late or missed payments: Payments anywhere from 30 to over 180 days past due can stay on your report for up to seven years from the original delinquency.
+As payment history makes up the majority of your credit score (around 35%), falling behind on your payments can cause your score to drop significantly.³

-- Accounts in collections.
-Generally, after you miss several payments in a row, your account might go to collections, either to an in-house debt collector or a third-party debt collection agency.
-Accounts that have gone to collections can linger on your report for up to seven years from the original delinquency.3
+- Accounts in collections: After you miss several payments in a row, your account might go to collections, either to an in-house debt collector or a third-party debt collection agency.
+Accounts that have gone to collections can linger on your report for up to seven years from the original delinquency.

-- Accounts that have defaulted.
-Mortgages, other types of loans, and lines of credit that have defaulted – like foreclosures, repossession, and settlement – can show up on your credit report for seven years from the original delinquency.3 Charge-offs, which are debt balances that creditors deem as a loss and the account is closed for future charges, also fall under this category.
+- Accounts that have defaulted: Mortgages, other types of loans, and lines of credit that have defaulted – like foreclosures, repossessions, and settlements – can show up on your credit report for seven years from the original delinquency.
+Charge-offs, which are debt balances that creditors deem as a loss and the account is closed for future charges, also fall under this category.

-- Lawsuits and judgments.
-If you are involved with a lawsuit or judgment, this can linger on your credit report for up to seven years.3
+- Lawsuits and judgments: If you are involved with a lawsuit or judgment, this can linger on your credit report for up to seven years.⁴

 Type of financial information | Time it stays on your report |